FourtyThree43/simple_shell/shell_practice/0x01-shell/README.md

 To use the simple shell, compile the files using `gcc -Wall -Werror -Wextra -pedantic *.c -o hsh`.
 Then, run the shell using `./hsh`.

+## Man Page Genaration.

+To generate a man page for the `simple_shell`, you can use the `ronn` utility. `ronn` allows you to write man pages in Markdown format and then convert them to man page format.

+Once you have created the `simple_shell.1.md` file, run the following command to generate the man page:

+`ronn simple_shell.1.md`

+This will create a new file called `simple_shell.1`.
+You can view the man page by running the following command:

+`man ./simple_shell.1`

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.